OlevO1/headset-battery-indicator-with-overlay/README.md

 Rust and Cargo need to be installed.

+First, download or compile the HeadsetControl executable [from here](https://github.com/sapd/HeadsetControl/).

+Then, clone this repository and copy the `headsetcontrol.exe` file into the project root folder (where `README.md` is).

+Finally, from the `headset-battery-indicator` folder, you can:

-* Running the application: `cargo run --release`
+* Run the application: `cargo run --release`

-* Installing the application locally: `cargo install`
+* Install the application locally: `cargo install`

-* Debugging the application: press `F5` in VS Code with the Rust Analyzer extension and CodeLLDB installed.
+* Debug the application by pressing `F5` in VS Code with the Rust Analyzer and CodeLLDB extensions installed.

 ### Translations